oliverbutler/oliverbutler/README.md

 ## Hi, I'm Olly.

 I'm Olly!
-I'm currently working as a SWE @ Collective Benefits striving to help the lives of people though the way I best know how; delivering quality, stable and beautiful software.
+I'm currently working as a Senior Eng @ Onsi - striving to help the lives of people though the way I best know how; delivering quality, stable and beautiful software.

 Founded [ts-rest](https://ts-rest.com) to help deliver type safe APIs to teams across the world, helping them focus on what matters most.

 ### My Principles
-- Keep it simple
+- Keep it simple stupid
 - Collaboration over being a individual contributor
-- Tailor your project to your **needs** not your **desires**
-- Actively seek out and destroy obstacles to productivity
 - Avoid preemptive optimisations
 - In person (or video) chats > messaging

-### Spicy Takes 🌶️
+### Spicy Takes
-- Monoliths are underrated
+- Web dev became too complicated (HTMX 🫶)
-- Servers are great
+- Monoliths are underrated, servers are great
-- Scrum is for estimation, not targets
+- Trunk based development/Extreme practises aren't that extreme
 - Teams of engineers not programmers

 ### My Preferences
-`techs.filter(tech => ['Typescript', 'Rust'].includes(tech))`
+Typescript if I'm feeling boring 🥱, Go if I'm starting something fresh ✨, or Rust if I'm feeling spicy and have too much free time.